-If this happens it may be temporary or permanent and mean that you will no longer be able to father children.
-Whether it is temporary or permanent depends on the drugs you have, the doses you have and your age.
-Permanent infertility is more likely if you have higher doses of the drugs.
+The infertility may be temporary or permanent.
+This depends on the drugs you have, the doses and your age.
+Permanent infertility is more likely if you have higher doses.

 Some chemotherapy drugs can affect the nerves in the genital area.
-This can temporarily make it difficult for you to get or maintain an erection.
-This usually gradually gets better once the treatment is finished.
+This can make it difficult for you to get or maintain an erection.
+This is usually temporary and gets better gradually once the treatment has finished.

-Usually you can still get an erection and have an orgasm as you did before your treatment.
+Most men can still get an erection and have an orgasm as they did before treatment.
 Chemotherapy drugs don't normally have any permanent effect on your sexual performance or your enjoyment of sex.

-When you and your partner want a baby, the samples are thawed and used to inseminate your partner.
+When you and your partner want a baby, the clinic specialists thaw the samples.
+They then use them to inseminate your partner.
 Inseminate means putting your sperm into your partner to start a pregnancy.
 Many people have had healthy babies after fertility treatment following chemotherapy.

 It can take a few months or sometimes years for fertility to return to normal.
 To check your fertility, your doctor can do regular sperm counts for you when your treatment is over.

 The Cancer Conversation is Cancer Research UK's podcast.
 In the episode exploring infertility and cancer, we chat with people whose cancer journey has had an impact on their fertility.

 It also features Professor Richard Anderson, Deputy Director of the University of Edinburgh’s Centre for Reproductive Health.
 We explore options that are available and what the future of fertility medicine could look like.